NormalVR/Normcore-Documentation/docs/guides/meta/meta-avatars-customization.md

 That's it!
 You now have a Meta Avatar player prefab that works with Normcore.

+## Integrating player locomotion with leg animation
+The default `NormalMetaLocalAvatar` prefab includes a `LocomotionLegAnimationDriver` component.

+This component is responsible for mirroring position and rotation changes from the avatar's transform (driven by a player controller for example) onto the leg animations.
+This makes the character turn or walk in response to player movement.

+Out of the box this component integrates smooth turn and walk locomotion with the leg animation system.

+For snap turn or teleport locomotion though you will want to disable the component entirely or partially.
+You can choose to disable only position or only rotation tracking using the `Track Position` and  `Track Rotation` properties respectively.

+Finally, you can use the component's `SnapRotation` or `SnapPosition` functions to closely match your locomotion scheme.

 ## Further reading
 For information on more advanced configuration and usage, check out the official [Meta Avatar SDK documentation](https://developer.oculus.com/documentation/unity/meta-avatars-overview/).